HARVEST: Contemporary Craft Fair Programme

 12pm - 4pm, Monday 13 October 2025

-Bring your own fabric scraps or use the materials provided to create an upcycled fabric rope basket with Eilidh Weir.
+Particpants brought their own fabric scraps or used the materials provided to create an upcycled fabric rope basket with Eilidh Weir.
 Eilidh creates textile works, sculptural pieces and objects with reused fabrics, plants, and repurposed plastics.
-This class is specifically designed to tackle the increasing global environmental problem of textile waste.
+This class was specifically designed to tackle the increasing global environmental problem of textile waste.

 Price: £65